dhcgn/go-obsidian-ai-sum/internal/summarizer/embed/prompt.md

-Summarize the following content and finde relevant tags, be short and pricese.
+Summarize the following content and finde relevant tags, be short and precise.

 Follow these rules:

 - The summarize must be in the same langage as the content is
-- Sometime I give you the Path in Obsidian Vault, use these
+- Sometimes I give you the Path in Obsidian Vault, use these for more context and information.

-Path in Obsidian Vault: {{Obsidan Vault Path}}
+File path in Obsidian vault: {{Obsidan Vault Path}}

 Content: